-A few days ago, I overheard a BBC World Service presenter announce an on air discussion on media in Africa by saying that many young people “do away with radio and television” and get their news online and from each other instead.
+A few days ago, I overheard a BBC World Service presenter announce during an on-air discussion on media in Africa by saying that many young people “do away with radio and television” and get their news online and from each other instead.

 But do they really?
 Have new media, such as internet, SMS, smart phones and social media platforms taken over radio’s role as news provider?
 With all those technologically savvy young people, browsing, downloading and discovering the online world in internet cafes, did radio indeed lose its relevance to young people in Africa?

 Now, the meanings of both ‘Africa’ and ‘young’ vary, but if we take Africa in its Sub-Saharan shape and ‘young’ as a life stage somewhere between 15 and 30 (although it really depends on who you ask) the answer that emerges from some simple stats looks like a no.